mwbowers/mwbowers.github.io/reference/expo/qsys-expo-tags/dds-table-row-tag-helper.md

 ---
 title: "DdsTableRowTagHelper class    | QSYS API Reference Guide"
-description: "Defines a Subfile Row "
+description: "Defines a Subfile Row to be rendered as a standard Table line. "
-last_modified_at: 2024-07-09T17:01:12Z
+last_modified_at: 2024-07-10T21:34:30Z
 ---

-Defines a Subfile Row
+Defines a Subfile Row to be rendered as a standard Table line.

 **Namespace:** ASNA.QSys.Expo.Tags
 **Assembly:** ASNA.QSys.Expo.Tags.dll